 - 7. Include a call to action (CTA)

 - 9. Promote your video far and wide

 Why recruitment videos make your company stand out

-A recruitment video can help set your company apart from the competition — allowing you to creatively ‘blow your own horn’ in order to attract the right talent.
+Creating a recruitment video can help set your company apart from the competition — allowing you to creatively ‘blow your own horn’ in order to attract the right talent.

 5 elements of a good recruitment video

-- A good recruitment video is clear and concise
+- It’s clear and clear and concise

 The goal of a recruitment video is to help prospective applicants understand what your business does and how they’d fit in.
 An effective video can encourage the ideal candidate to apply, which saves you time from looking for a needle in the haystack of mediocre candidates.